The Practitioner Toolkit contains information and tools for issues arising in work with children, young people and families.

 Easy Read Dental Booklets from Community Dental Services

-Posters and leaflets from the British Society of Paediatric Dentistry including Dental Check by One, advice and questionnaire for parents of children with autism
+Posters and leaflets for parentds from the British Society of Paediatric Dentistry

 Dental Buddy Fun downloadable resources for children